 The modified A300-600s, nicknamed the “Beluga,” have a bulbous main-deck cargo cabin which enables the loading of complete fuselage sections and wings.
 Operated by Airbus Transport International, the Super Transporter is able to carry a 47-metric-tonne (103,616 lb.) payload over a range of 900 nautical miles (1,667 km.).

-To support planned production rate increases, Airbus is expanding its existing A300-600ST fleet with the development and production of five new Beluga aircraft – called BelugaXL – which are derived from the company’s versatile A330 widebody product line, with a mid-2019 service entry.
+To support planned production rate increases, Airbus is expanding its existing A300-600ST fleet with the development and production of five new Beluga aircraft – called BelugaXL – which are derived from the company’s versatile A330 wide-body product line, with an entry-into-service by early 2020.

 The A380’s size means its fuselage and wing sections are shipped via a surface transportation network that includes specially-commissioned roll-on roll-off ships to carry these sections from production sites in France, Germany, Spain and the United Kingdom to the French city of Bordeaux.
 From there, sections are transported by barge along the Garonne River to the Toulouse final assembly line.